TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Rollback Stage
-- Rollback the current stage configuration to the deployed stage configuration history.
+- Rollbacks the current stage configuration to the deployed stage configuration history.
 - Note that all current stage configurations will be deleted when performing the stage rollback.
 - To apply the rolled back stage configurations to the API Gateway service, you must deploy the stage.
 - You cannot perform rollback with the deployment history in deployment failure state.